youngnh/parsatron/README.md

 in your `project.clj` dependencies.
 It's available for download from Clojars.

+## ClojureScript Support

+The Parsatron has been ported to ClojureScript and is included in the library distribution.
+There are a few small differences between ClojureScript and Clojure that follow The Parsatron into the browser, namely:

+* The Parsatron makes liberal use of macros: `>>`, `let->>` and `defparser` must be included via `:require-macros`
+* ClojureScript has no notion of a character type like Clojure does.
+  The Parsatron considers Strings of length 1 to be characters

+The Parsatron's ClojureScript tests can be run by first building them:

+    lein cljsbuild once

+and then opening the html file [test/resources/parsatron_test.html](test/resources/parsatron_test.html)

 ## Usage

 A basic syntax checker for a certain profane esoteric programming language could